 “We believe that the brain integrates functional modules by bringing neural oscillations in those modules into synchrony.
 Neurons oscillating in synchrony can communicate their information and influence each other’s activities much more effectively than can those oscillating asynchronously.”(Ward, 2007) p325.

-In a study of monkeys presented with two stimuli, one of which was relevant, both stimuli produced a V1 response but only the attended one gave a V4 area gamma synchrony (Bosman et al., 2012).
-A similar result was found for competing auditory streams presented simultaneously – only the attended stream synchronized the higher auditory area, leading the authors to suggest a top-down synchrony filter in selective auditory attention (Lakatos et al., 2013).
+In a study of monkeys presented with two stimuli, one of which was relevant, both stimuli produced a V1 response, but only the attended one gave a V4 area gamma synchrony (Bosman et al., 2012).
+A similar result was found for auditory streams presented simultaneously – only the attended stream synchronized the higher auditory area, leading the authors to suggest a top-down synchrony filter for auditory attention (Lakatos et al., 2013).
 In human studies of binocular rivalry, each eye gets a different image but the brain sees only one, not a merge of both.
 Neuromagnetic measurements of rivalry find the hemisphere with better local synchrony predicts the image that is consciously perceived (Tononi, 1998).

 In masking studies, where a word is only seen half the time, long-distant gamma synchrony between occipital, parietal and frontal areas occur if the word is seen but not if it isn’t (Melloni et al., 2007).
 Both cases gave gamma oscillations but phase-locked synchrony between distant areas and the hemispheres only occurred for the visible case and shortly after this transient synchrony, the p300 correlate of consciousness occurred.
-Evidence from animal and human studies suggests that synchrony enables the conscious observation that binds neural areas:
+Evidence from animal and human studies suggests that neural synchrony enables the conscious observation that binds areas:

 “We propose that this transient synchronization might enhance the saliency of the activation patterns not only allowing the contents to get access to consciousness but also triggering a cascade of processes such as perceptual stabilization, maintenance in working memory, and generalizations of expectations, all aspects intimately related with conscious awareness.”
 (Uhlhaas, 2009) p11.